 Who participates Options can be awarded to named executives, other senior management and high potential employees.
 Personal equity requirement Executives must acquire Toromont equity to be considered for an option grant.
-They can acquire Toromont equity by buying shares personally, and by using some or all of their annual cash bonus to acquire DSUs (see page 36).
+They can acquire Toromont equity by buying shares personally, and by using some or all of their annual cash bonus to acquire DSUs (see page 40).
 Participants are given three years from the initial option award date to acquire the necessary equity and are expected to acquire at least one-third in each of the three years.
 Grants Option grants are considered annually for named executives based on their level of responsibility, past and expected future contributions to Toromont, internal equity and market competitiveness for overall compensation.
-The CEO recommends the awards to the human resources and compensation committee, who reviews the recommendations after considering: amounts and terms of outstanding options confirmation of minimum share ownership requirements competitive market practices for total compensation reports from independent, external consultations engaged by the company from time to time.
+Commencing 2020, grant amounts will be based on a % of salary, calculated using the Black Scholes method.
+The CEO recommends the awards to the human resources and compensation committee, who reviews the recommendations after considering: • amounts and terms of outstanding options • confirmation of minimum share ownership requirements • competitive market practices for total compensation • reports from independent, external consultations engaged by the company from time to time.
 The board approves the final award for all named executives on the recommendation of the human resources and compensation committee.
 Exercising options Options vest 20% per year over five years, starting on the first anniversary of the grant date.
-Expiry date Options expire 10 years from the date of the grant (seven years for options awarded before 2013).
-Exercise price The board sets the exercise price at the time the option is granted, normally the daily average of the high and low trading prices of a board lot of Toromont common shares on the TSX for the five trading days immediately before the grant date.
-If the grant date falls within a blackout period, the exercise price of each option will be the daily average of the high and low trading prices of a board lot of Toromont common shares on the TSX for the five trading days following the end of the blackout period, if higher than the calculation above.
+Expiry date Options expire 10 years from the date of the grant.
+Exercise price The board sets the exercise price at the time the option is granted, normally the average trading price of Toromont common shares on the TSX for the five trading days immediately before the grant date.
+If the grant date falls within a blackout period, the exercise price of each option will be the average trading price of Toromont common shares on the TSX for the five trading days following the end of the blackout period, if higher than the calculation above.

-See Termination and change of control provisions on page 46 for information about what happens to vested and unvested options when a named executive leaves Toromont.
+See Termination and change of control provisions on page 50 for information about what happens to vested and unvested options when a named executive leaves Toromont.